M-Smith-contact/cb-response-splunk-app/README.md

 ### Process/Binary Search

-The main tab within the Carbon Black Enterprise Response Splunk App allows users to perform either a process or binary search within Carbon Black.
+The main tab within the Cb Response Splunk App allows users to perform either a process or binary search within Carbon Black.
 The results will be displayed within the same screen.
 Users can also use Carbon Black search features using the following custom search commands.